New Jersey / Burlington County

 What is the housing market like in Beverly, NJ?

-The local housing market is affordable, with a median home price of $183,000 and average rent for a two-bedroom at $1,210.
-About 60% of homes are owner-occupied, and the market has seen home values appreciate by over 6% in the past year.
-Vacancy and foreclosure rates remain relatively low, offering stability for buyers and renters.
+The local housing market is strong, with a median home price of $183,000 and an owner-occupied rate of nearly 60%.
+The market has seen a 6.1% appreciation over the past year, and rental vacancy rates remain moderate at 8.6%.
+Beverly offers a mix of stability and opportunity for both buyers and renters.

 $183,000